zcaudate/foundation-base/README.md

 The generated code can be run independently of `std.lang`, using a language's native toolchain. `std.lang` only takes care of transpiling lisp to a target language, it doesn't try to do anything more than that.
 If a client asked you to do a C project.
 In the past you would probably say ‘no thanks’.
 But with `std.lang`, you write in lisp, test the functions in lisp and generate the c files.
 The client is happy because they get what they want, the lisper is happy because they get to write in lisp, test in lisp and have the same dynamic eval that a lisper expects.

-### I got roped in here because zcaudate promised me a nice way to program in solidity and all I'm seeing a huge repo full of code with no explaination and now I feel cheated.

-Please ask questions via issues.
-I'm really bad at hand holding so if the wizards here don't ask, my assumption is that people don't see any value in the transpiler project - which is fine because it just means that it's a good representation of how the project will be received in the open source world and it's probably just easier to keep in private.
+### Solidity examples

-There are examples.
-The tests are more important than the source files and it's best to go through them form by form.
-You will also need to install node as well and the `ganache`, `solc`, `ethers` packages.
+A runtime/workflow has been developed for live evaluation of solidity code.
+The tests are more important than the source files and can be walked through form by form. `nodejs` as well and the `ganache`, `solc`, `ethers` packages will need to be installed.
 Please see setup for [the testing environment](https://github.com/zcaudate/infra-testing/blob/main/infra/Dockerfile_foundation).

 - [bookstore](https://github.com/zcaudate/foundation-base/blob/main/src/web3/lib/example_bookstore.clj) and [test](https://github.com/zcaudate/foundation-base/blob/main/test/web3/lib/example_bookstore_test.clj)
 - [erc20 token](https://github.com/zcaudate/foundation-base/blob/main/src/web3/lib/example_erc20.clj) and [tests](https://github.com/zcaudate/foundation-base/blob/main/test/web3/lib/example_erc20_test.clj)
 - [basic counter](https://github.com/zcaudate/foundation-base/blob/main/test/web3/lib/example_counter_test.clj) and [tests](https://github.com/zcaudate/foundation-base/blob/main/test/web3/lib/example_counter_test.clj)

-### prerequisites
+### dev prerequisites

+There are a number of programs needing to be preinstalled for the java environment to shell out to.
+Not all of them will be needed on your own projects but they will be necessary for running tests in dev.

 Please see setup for [the testing environment](https://github.com/zcaudate/infra-testing/blob/main/infra/Dockerfile_foundation) which builds the docker container that is running the [base tests](https://github.com/zcaudate/foundation-ci/actions/workflows/test-base.yml).
 VNC is not needed for desktop testing.